 About This Program:

-The Early Childhood Education program prepares students for transfer to education programs at four-year institution.
-It provides them with fundamental knowledge, competencies, and skills necessary to teach by emphasizing contemporary theory and research.
+The Elementary Education program prepares students for transfer to education programs at four-year institutions.
+It provides students with fundamental knowledge, competencies, and skills necessary to teach by emphasizing contemporary theory and research.
 Students participate in diverse field experiences and receive the additional content preparation in mathematics and life, earth and physical science deemed necessary for educators of young children.

 What You Will Learn: